jonmarksearle/poetry_migration/CODE_STANDARDS.md

 - Add `from __future__ import annotations` to new modules and prefer Python 3.13 typing features (PEP 695 generics, `typing.TypeAliasType`, `typing.override`, `typing.final`) where they clarify intent.
 - Language: Australian English spelling across docs, comments, log/test messages, and identifiers where appropriate (e.g., behaviour, colour).
 - Prefer `@dataclass(frozen=True)`, `enum.StrEnum`, or typed immutable collections (`tuple`, `collections.abc.Sequence`) for fixed data.
+- Use `typing.Protocol` for interfaces.
 - Functions: ≤10 lines, prefer early returns, avoid nesting ("Never Nester").
-- Only use multi-line docstrings for API functions where logic or parameters are not obvious.
+- Functions must follow the Single Responsibility Principle: perform exactly one concern.
+A function handles business logic or exception management, never both.
+Split work into helpers when needed.
 - A function must appear before the first function that calls it.
 - Order functions by the order they are called in the main execution flow (top-down).
 - All helper functions used by a function must appear as a group immediately before that function.